 There’s nothing glamourous about waking up with regret.
 There’s nothing glamorous about being told about the awful things you did to your family the night before during a blackout.
 There were many occasions I could have had my kids taken away from me while I was drinking wine.
 There were instances in which my husband would be totally justified in leaving me because of my inappropriate behavior while drinking wine.

 Fortunately, we found Jesus and I found sobriety in time to save our family.
 I had struggled with a severe AUD for decades before getting help.
 I suffered for years in part because I didn’t fit the “alcoholic” definition that society projected.
 I wish I knew then, what I know now.

-I write this with the hopes that some moms who are participating in this “wine-o after the kids are crazy” behavior; that they might consider the fire they are playing with.
+I write this with the hopes that some moms who are falling for the wine-ing hype, that they might consider the fire they are playing with.
 Don’t get me wrong, there are plenty of responsible adults out there that do not struggle with an AUD or alcoholism, and if you’re one of them, go on and do your thing.
 If you’re on the fence about whether the behavior is a problem or not, it probably is.

 So, I say with complete gratitude that I will not be getting off my wagon to indulge in a glass of wine after a crappy day of parenting.
 I do love some very basic things such as yoga pants, a messy bun, and some good ole’ Target browsing though.